openhab/openhab-docs/configuration/rules-dsl.md

 - `triggeringItemName` - implicitly available in every rule that has at least one status update, status change or command event trigger.
 - `triggeringItem` - implicitly available in every rule that has a "Member of" trigger.
 - `receivedEvent` - implicitly available in every rule that has a channel-based trigger.
+- `triggeringChannel` - implicitly available in every rule that has a channel-based trigger.

 {: #return}